bahleg/OBSIFLASK/roadmap.md

 - Known minor bugs
   - when copying a folder from edit mode, the redirect shows error message, need more correct file redirect handling
   - Cards are displayed differently in Obsidian and OBSIFLASK, see the example vault
+  - Search results generator: looks like it provides all results at once
 - Cluster color settings
 - Job tracking?
 - rename by click